How to bake your own perfect Kilimanjaro Trek cake:

 - They do recommend taking the altitude sickness pills (Diamox), but I’ve heard it has weird side effects like it makes you feel spacey and numbness in fingers and toes.
 I guess do what you feel most comfortable

 - DO put in iodine pills to purify the water regardless if they say the water is boiled.
-The iodine pill makes the water taste a little weird at first, but you can also add gatorade powder to mask the taste.
+The iodine pill makes the water taste a little weird at first, but you can also add electrolyte tablets (see below) to mask the taste.
 I actually prefer the iodine flavor as it reminds me that my water is clean — haha.
 I’ve search other ways to purify water and the iodine pills are the cheapest and easiest.

 - DO pack other camping food – the ones that you just add hot water or RAMEN bowl or cup!!!
 You lose your appetite the higher you go up in altitude and by the 3rd day of eating the same potato stew, I literally wanted to gag and I wished I brought some Ramen.

 - DO pack snacks to refuel in between meals.
-I brought Justin’s almond butter and cliff bars.
-These were good until the last 2 days because they became hard as rocks.
+I brought Justin’s almond butter and Larabar.
+These were good until the last 2 days because they became hard as rocks so store the ones you will eat near your body to warm up.
 I suggest bringing the healthy fruit roll ups style for energy on the last day or some glucose chewable (the ones runners eat) that you can put in your mouth. **See Snacks section.